 Me & Paul Rauwolf, Trust Communication, and Inequality.
-To be presented at The 38th Annual Meeting of the Cognitive Science Society, 10-13 August in Philadelphia, PA.
+From The 38th Annual Meeting of the Cognitive Science Society, 10-13 August in Philadelphia, PA.
 Reviews Paul's awesome work on understanding why it's adaptive to both have blind faith in others in your community, yet refuse to cooperate with those making unfair but mutually-beneficial offers, and gives a taster of my big summer project with Nolan McCarty about understanding the interconnection between inequality, political polarisation, and public goods investment.
-This paper just shows a bit of one ABM, which I'll publish here by August.
+This paper just shows a bit of one ABM, which I'll publish here er as soon as someone asks for it thus raising it up my priority todo list.

 Robert H Wortham, Andreas Theodorou, Joanna J Bryson, What Does the Robot Think?
 Transparency as a Fundamental Design Requirement for Intelligent Systems.
 In IJCAI-2016 Ethics for Artificial Intelligence Workshop.
 Our first experiments on making robot intelligence more transparent.

 Robert H Wortham, Swen E Gaudl, Joanna J

 A Biologically Inspired Reactive Planner for Embedded

 Environments, in the Proceedings of ICAPS 2016 PlanRob

 Workshop, and as a poster at ICAPS itself.